 If a dog has swallowed rat poison containing warfarin, treatment with vitamin K is necessary.
 The warfarin blocks the synthesis of vitamin K in the dogs intestines, and the dog may die from internal bleeding if not treated.
 This must always be done under supervision of a veterinarian!

-Minerals are inorganic substances or compounds that plants absorb from the earth.
-No animal can synthesize minerals, but have to eat plants or animals that have eaten the plants.
+Minerals are inorganic substances or compounds that plants absorb from the soil.
+No animal can synthesize

 Minerals are usually divided into macrominerals that are required in larger amounts in the puppy’s diet than the microminerals.
 Microminerals are also sometimes called trace minerals, and are needed in much smaller amounts.